-We are now in the Fourth Industrial Revolution, aka Industry 4.0, which takes the automation and computerization we saw in the Third Industrial Revolution into the future.
+We are now in the Fourth Industrial Revolution, aka Industry 4.0, which revolutionizes the automation, monitoring, and analysis of supply chains through smart technology.
 Industry 4.0 is powered by the Industrial Internet of Things (IIoT) and cyber-physical systems – smart, autonomous systems that use computer-based algorithms to monitor and control physical things like machinery, robots, and vehicles.
 Industry 4.0 makes everything in your supply chain “smart” – from smart manufacturing and factories to smart warehousing and logistics.
 But Industry 4.0 doesn’t stop at the supply chain.
 It inter-connects with back-end systems, like enterprise resource planning (ERP), to give companies an unprecedented level of visibility and control.
 Ultimately, Industry 4.0 is a major part of any company’s digital transformation.

 Industry 4.0 technologies

 Industry 4.0 is built on nine technology pillars.
 These innovations bridge the physical and digital worlds and make smart and autonomous systems possible.
 Businesses and supply chains already use some of these advanced technologies, but the full potential of Industry 4.0 comes to life when they’re used together.